dvdzkwsk/react-redux-starter-kit/README.md

 |`redux g form <form name>`|generates a form component (assumes redux-form)||
 |`redux g duck <duck name>`|generates a redux duck and test file||
 |`redux g blueprint <new blueprint>`|generates an empty blueprint for you to make||
+**NOTE**: `redux-form` is not a dependency by default.
+If you wish to use it make sure to `npm i --save redux-form`, or if you wish to modify the skeleton you can update the blueprint in `~/blueprints/form/files/...`.

-A number of blueprints are available (which you can override) in the `~/blueprints` folder so you can customize the default generators for your project's specific needs.
+All of these blueprints are available (and can be overriden) in the `~/blueprints` folder so you can customize the default generators for your project's specific needs.
 If you have an existing app you can run `redux init` to set up the CLI, then make sure to copy over the `blueprints` folder in this project for starter-kit specific generators.